Member | Established: 1888 | Member since 1977

 SMO 1: Quality Assurance

-The Companies Act of 2014 (as amended 2018) stipulates that the Irish Auditing and Accounting Supervisory Authority (IAASA) is to conduct quality assurance (QA) reviews for public interest entities (PIEs), and the six recognized accountancy bodies (RABs) in Ireland—Association of Chartered Certified Accountants (ACCA), Institute of Chartered Accountants in England and Wales (ICAEW), ICAI, Institute of Chartered Accountants of Scotland (ICAS), and Institute of Certified Public Accountants in Ireland (CPA Ireland) —are to carry out QA reviews for non-PIEs under the supervision of IAASA.
-Accordingly, the scope of the QA review program covers all audits and other assurance engagements.
+In accordance with the Companies Act 2014, as amended, the Irish Auditing and Accounting Supervisory Authority (IAASA) is responsible for conducting quality assurance (QA) reviews of statutory auditors that audit public interest entities (PIEs).
+Recognized Accountancy Bodies (RABs)—including the Association of Chartered Certified Accountants (ACCA), the Institute of Chartered Accountants in England and Wales (ICAEW), Chartered Accountants Ireland (ICAI), and the Institute of Chartered Accountants of Scotland (ICAS)—are responsible for conducting QA reviews for statutory auditors of non-PIEs, subject to oversight by IAASA.
+Accordingly, the QA review framework covers all statutory audits performed in the jurisdiction.

 Current Status: Sustain